Sweet Potato Spinach Quinoa Casserole – Vegan gluten free entree for Passover or anytime, topped with a rich coconut-saffron “gratin” sauce.

 - 1 cup quinoa

 - 1 pinch saffron threads (make sure it’s good quality saffron - it’s much more expensive, but the cheap stuff has no flavor)

 - 14 oz full fat coconut milk (1 can)

 - 1/2 tsp finely minced garlic (or ¼ tsp garlic powder)

 - 1/4 tsp cayenne pepper (adds heat – use less if spice sensitive)

-- 2 baking sheets, mesh colander, mortar and pestle, 8x8 inch baking dish, small saucepan, whisk, ladle
+You will also need: 2 baking sheets, mesh colander, mortar and pestle, 8x8 inch metal baking pan, small saucepan, whisk, ladle

 - Preheat oven to 400 degrees.
 Spread the sweet potato slices across two lightly greased baking sheets.
 Toss each sheet of slices with 2 tbsp extra virgin olive oil to lightly coat the slices.

 - Roast the sweet potatoes for 20 minutes in the oven, stirring the potatoes and turning each baking sheet around once during cooking, until slices are tender and starting to caramelize.

 - While sweet potatoes are roasting, rinse the quinoa out well in a mesh colander until water runs clear.
 Combine rinsed quinoa and low sodium vegetable broth in a pot and bring to a boil.
 Reduce to a simmer, cover the pot, and cook for about 15 minutes, stirring occasionally, until broth is absorbed and quinoa is tender/fluffy.
 When the quinoa is finished cooking, quickly open the pot and add the roughly chopped spinach on top of the cooked quinoa.
 Recover the pot and let it rest for 5 minutes while the spinach wilts on top of the quinoa.
 Stir the spinach into the quinoa.
 Reserve.